twbs/bootstrap/site/content/docs/5.2/components/progress.md

 ---

 {{< callout info >}}
 **New markup in v5.3.0 —** We've deprecated the previous HTML structure for progress bars and replaced it with a more accessible one.
 The previous structure will continue to work until v6.
-[See what's change in our migration guide.]({{< docsref "/migration#improved-markup-for-progress-bars" >}})
+[See what's changed in our migration guide.]({{< docsref "/migration#improved-markup-for-progress-bars" >}})
 {{< /callout >}}

 ## How it works